 A long light postcuring is recommended for ensuring that the printed material is cured to its maximum degree:.

-Optimum light post curing conditions:
+Optimum light post curing conditions

 - a minimum of 1 hour light post curing

 - temperature: from room temperature to a maximum temperature below 50ºC to avoid any potential yellowing

 Chemical post-curing (optional, ideal for biocompatible systems)